stanley355/allophoneme/README.md

 ## Purpose

-This project is intended to help linguist find Allophones and Phonemes easier.
+- This project is intended to help linguist find Allophones and Phonemes easier.
-So far I've seen that linguists are strugglin to find Allophone and Phonemes manually hence I tried to make their work easier by creating this app.
+  So far I've seen that linguists are strugglin to find Allophone and Phonemes manually hence I tried to make their work easier by creating this repo.

+- This repo will provide linguist to encode the IPA (International Phonetic Alphabet) with their own customized encoding and from that encoding linguist can find Allophones or Phonemes much easier by looking at sorted words which are similar to the target word.
+  The similarity rate is based on their IPA encoding, not based on their letters.

 ## Allophones and Phonemes